A model for the canonical algebras of bimodules type (1, 4) over truncated polynomial rings: Introduction

 and

-We will see in subsection \ref{3.4} that this quiver with relations is our model of the canonical algebra associated to $\Lambda$, where the the list of simple regular representations consists of $M_{(1)}$ and $M$, whilst the corresponding branch lengths are 2 and 3, respectively.
+We will see in subsection \ref{3.4} that this quiver with relations is our model of the canonical algebra associated to $\Lambda$, where the list of simple regular representations consists of $M_{(1)}$ and $M$, while the corresponding branch lengths are 2 and 3, respectively.

 Here, the matrix of $M$ is $\left[ \right]$. \end{example}